jdidion/jdidion.github.io/_posts/2022-02-13-WordleStats.md

+---
+published: true
-# What should my first Wordle guess be?
+title:  What should my first Wordle guess be?
+layout: post
+author: John
+category: articles
+tags:
+- games
+- stats

+---

 Like just about everyone else, I've gotten sucked into playing Wordle.
 I typically don't go in for games with such straight-forward mechanics, but for a couple reasons it hits sweet-spot for me.
 First, it is time-boxed: you can only play one round a day and each round is relatively short, so there's no risk of it sucking up big chunks of time.
 Second, on its surface it is a word game (and I'm a bit of a word nerd), but underneath it is a game about probability.